 June 17, 2019, 1:00PM-4:00PM, University of British Columbia, Vancouver

-Note: This is a rain or shine event and workshop participants should dress to be outside for 3 hours.
+Note: This workshop is being held outside.
+This is a rain or shine event and workshop participants should dress to be outside for 3 hours.
 Participants may wish to bring a small, portable camp chair or waterproof cushion to sit on.

 - Elin Kelsey, University of Victoria